 • How to make core maths different from GCSE maths

 • Problem solving strategies

-Sessions will be held at the National STEM Learning Centre, York on:
+Sessions will take place at the National STEM Learning Centre in York.

 AMSP support in the Yorkshire region can be found here